Clinical Professor, Department of Surgery, Faculty of Medicine, UBC

 Head, Division of Otolaryngology – Head and Neck Surgery, Providence Health Care

-- Quality of life in patients with hearing loss
+- Patient reported outcomes in patients with hearing loss

-- Cochlear implants: Patient decision aids, quality of life, associated vestibular symptoms
+- Cochlear implants: Patient decision aids, quality of life, associated vestibular symptoms, hearing preservation

 He completed his residency in Otolaryngology at UBC in 1995, a one-year fellowship in Otology and Neurotology at the California Ear Institute at Stanford University in 1996, and his Master in Health Care and Epidemiology at UBC (now the School of Population and Public Health) in 1999.
 His clinical practice, since 1996, has been restricted to the subspecialty of otology and neurotology, which is the study of disorders of the ear and its related nervous system.